Bug Bounty Programs

 The list of free or low-cost bug bounty platforms looks much more modest, as well as some for open source projects, many of which work on the crowdsourcing principle.
 And sometimes such platforms work even better than commercial ones:

 How to Guarantee Protection from Black Hat Hackers

-Well, okay, bug bounty programs are an innovative approach, and bug bounty platforms help enterprises to effectively conduct these programs, but regardless of whether the company has a bug bounty program or not, there are always risks that a person will find a bug and will exploit the vulnerability for bad purposes.
-In this regard, in addition to the implementation and development of the bug bounty, it is worth implementing other processes that can secure the business, for example, such as code verification, analysis of cases with hacks and data leaks of other companies, as well as raising awareness of your employees in digital security issues.
+Bug bounty programs are an innovative approach, and bug bounty platforms help enterprises to effectively conduct these programs, but regardless of whether the company has a bug bounty program or not, there are always risks that a hacker will find a bug and will exploit the vulnerability for bad purposes.
+In this regard, in addition to the implementation and development of the bug bounty, it is worth implementing other processes that can secure the business, for example, such as code verification, analysis of cases with hacks and data leaks of other companies, as well as raising awareness of your employees with digital security issues.
 However, to truly ensure the cyber security of your business, it is worth taking advantage of the opportunities that professional commercial penetration testing provides you.

 First, you need to conduct a complete inventory of the digital assets you have in order to understand where to look for possible threats.

 ImmuniWeb Discovery will help you perform the inventory and can even monitor the Dark Web for possible data leaks, after which it is necessary to make a penetration test of your web applications or mobile applications.